top of page

 Stephanie, owner & coach

 Stephanie grew up Northern Wyoming and claims Red Lodge, MT as her original “home mountain”.
 Snowy mountains have had their hold on her ever since her first time on a snowboard when she was 13.
-She slowly found her way to full time living in the mountains of CA where she has been teaching out of Mammoth Mountain and June Mountain since 2010.
+She slowly found her way to full time living in the mountains of CA where she taught out of Mammoth Mountain and June Mountain from 2010-2020.
+Steph is currently based out of Niseko Japan.

-During her first season, Stephanie received the “rookie of the year” award as well as “snowboard instructor of the year” in 2014.
 Steph specializes in women’s specific training and events.
 She has a passion to grow the number of women involved in snowboarding, and to make the snowboarding world more accessible to everyone that wants to be a part of it.
-In 2020 Stephanie started Altitude Attitude LLC and later combined forces with Gina and Stacy to run events across different resorts and outdoor sports.
+In 2020 Stephanie started Altitude Attitude LLC.

 In the off seasons, you can find Steph snowboarding in South America, traveling the world, backpacking through the Eastern Sierra mountains, and exploring the US in her self converted box truck with her rescue mouse named Fival.

-Credentials: 2021-2024 PSIA-AASI Snowboard National Team, AASI L3, Children’s Specialist L2, Freestyle Specialist L2, Western Regional Trainer Accredited, Western Regional Snowboard Examiner
+Credentials: 2021-2024 PSIA-AASI Snowboard National Team, AASI L3, Children’s Specialist L2, Freestyle Specialist L2, Western Regional Trainer Accredited, Western Regional Snowboard Examiner, USASA Certified Coach

 Emily Conrad